 - Create a concealed electrical box as part of the seat

-I have tried all 5 of these methods personally on different motorcycle builds that I’ve done in the past.
-In the sections below I’ll walk you through how to do each one and tell you about my personal favorite methods, because some ways work better than others.
-But the best method is to use a combination of the ones above that work the easiest for your personal situation.
+I have personally tried all 5 of these methods on all of my motorcycle builds.
+In the sections below I’ll walk you through how to do each one and tell you about my personal favorite methods.
+But the best method is to use a combination of the ones above that work best for your personal situation.

 Use Black Wire Loom That Routes Only Along The Frame

 Every motorcycle that I restore, I paint the frame black because it can hide a lot of imperfections and it can hide the black electrical wiring loom that runs along the inside of the frame (click here to see my article on how to paint a motorcycle frame).
-And when I say inside the frame I don’t literally mean in the center of the pipe (although that is possible but extremely difficult).
-I just mean on the outside of the pipe but on the side that faces the middle of the motorcycle.
+And when I say inside the frame, I just mean placing it on the side of the frame that faces the middle of the motorcycle.

 All of your wiring should be wrapped in black wiring loom that you can get for really cheap online or at any auto parts store.
 Buy the smallest diameter loom that will barely fit all your wires inside it, you don’t want bulky loom that slides around.
 It ends up looking really bad after a little while.

 After you wrap all of your wiring harness in black loom, secure it nice and tight to the frame using black zip ties.
 Put them in the most inconspicuous spots and don’t put a zip tie in the middle of a stretch of frame, it will look bad.
 Zip tie on edges and corners that are out of the way where people don’t tend to look as much.